 2) the UE needs to perform the registration procedure for initial registration for emergency services.

 The UE stays in the current serving cell and applies the normal cell reselection process.
-The registration procedure for initial registration is started, if still necessary, when timer T3447 expires.
+The registration procedure for initial registration is started, if still necessary, when timer T3447 expires or timer T3447 is stopped.

 For the cases c, d and e, the UE shall proceed as follows: